jankichauhan/Captsone_Goodreads_Imdb/README.md

 ![](images/Avg_ratings.png)

+***"Do movies ratings depends on if it was adapted from a book or had original screenplay"***

+> - Null Hypothesis: Adapted movies receive better ratings then original screenplay.
+> - Alternate Hypothesis: Movie ratings are independent of whether it was adapted or original.

+### t-test
+> - SampleA: Overall movies avg ratings
+>> - SampleA mean: 3.36
+>> - SampleA standard deviation: 0.63
+> - SampleB: Movies avg ratings
+>> - SampleB mean: 3.2
+>> - SampleB standard deviation: 0.2
+> - Standard error: 0.014
+> - α : 0.05
+> - p-value < 0.0001

 ## Conclusion
->  as the p-value is less the α we can successfully reject the null hyothesis.
+>  for first: as the p-value is less the α we can successfully reject the null hyothesis.
 Hence books receive better ratings compare to respective movie adaptation.

+>  for second: as the p-value is less the α we can successfully reject the null hyothesis.
+Hence movie ratings are independent of whether it was adapted or original.

 ## Fun Fact
 > - Authors with most movies adapted from their books(top 2 movies)